 - archival photographs of Robert Frost, Robert Creeley, Robert Lowell, and Marianne Moore

-In addition, the Blue Star collection has a special focus on local literary magazines, such as the Gloucester-based magazine Bezoar (1971-1995), and correspondence related to our A/V collection, including the letters of Boston-based audio engineer and musicologist Stephen B. Fassett.
+The Blue Star collection also has a special focus on regional literary magazines, such as the Gloucester-based magazine Bezoar (1971-1995), and correspondence related to our A/V collection, including the letters of Boston-based audio engineer and musicologist Stephen B. Fassett.

 Accessing These Materials